 The physical consequences of an amputation often mean that special medical treatment is needed for years, or even for life.
 Specialized medical equipment may be required to improve your quality of life and allow you to perform basic everyday functions.
 Alterations to your home or special accommodations for your automobile may be necessary as well.
 Many amputation victims require mental counseling for a long period of time to deal with the pain and loss they have experienced.
-If this sounds like your situation, the Huntsville personal injury lawyers at Conchin, Cole & Jordan are here to help.
+If this sounds like your situation, the personal injury lawyers in Huntsville from Conchin, Cole & Jordan are here to help.

 You Deserve Compensation

 While no amount of money can make up for the loss of a limb, you should not have the added financial burden of your injury added to the losses you have suffered.
 If you have had an amputation due to the negligence or carelessness of someone else, you deserve compensation for the expenses and loss of income you have suffered and for the pain and suffering you have been forced to endure.
 Those responsible for your injury have a responsibility to do the right thing and see that those expenses are paid for.

 An amputation may result as part of the accident itself or may be required to be performed by medical personnel because of the injury you suffered.

 Examples of accidents that may result in amputation include:

 - Motor vehicle accidents.
 Car and truck accidents are a leading cause of amputation injuries and often result in the loss of fingers, toes, or entire limbs.